 Mixed feelings [no title]

-Mixed feelings fresh cuts fresh cuts The essentials (playback, supplementary media (piano, instruments, sine waves, etc)) (ongoing)
+Mixed feelings fresh cuts fresh cuts The essentials (playback, supplementary media (piano, instruments, sine waves, etc)) (ongoing composition)

 Sweats (10' loop, installation)